 Stacy Caprio, Founder of Accelerated Growth Marketing, recommends creating a time-block of distraction-free work that includes “no email, phone or social media, and has to be focused on your most important tasks.”

-Summary: Minimize distractions by turning off notifications and setting boundaries
+Minimize digital distractions by turning off notifications and setting boundaries

 13) Set Up Your Workspace For Optimal Productivity